sjzeil/CoWeM/userReference/Public/markdown/markdown.md

     Four spaces of indentation creates a
 	paragraph within a list item.

-* And then we con continue with the list.
+* And then we can continue with the list.

 Numbered lists are similarly natural.